mvolkmann/blog/src/astro.md

   "Astro Quick Start Course" %} by Traversy Media

 ## Unorganized Content

-can create the file src/constants.ts that export site-wide constants. import and use these where needed.

 you can define collections of data as Markdown files under the src/content directory. create the file config.ts under the src/content directory.